influxdata/docs-v2/content/influxdb/cloud/write-data/migrate-data/migrate-cloud-to-cloud.md

 **Possible solutions**:
-- Update the `migration.batchInterval` setting in your migration task to use a smaller interval.
-Each batch will then query less data.
+- Update the `migration.batchInterval` setting in your migration task to use a smaller interval and retrieve less data per batch.

 ### Migrate to InfluxDB Cloud Serverless